 INCan provides specialized care for several types of cancer.
 Treatments available include surgery, chemotherapy, and radiation therapy.
 It also offers palliative and supportive care.
 It is the only cancer center in the country designated by ESMO, Mexico’s medical oncology professional organization.

 Mexico has become a destination for health tourism, particularly for cancer patients.
 Several clinics in Mexico advertise alternative treatments or hopeful cures for terminal patients.
 Studies have found that there is no evidence to support the claims of these facilities.

 The American Cancer Society urges people to avoid these questionable treatments.
 Some are not just ineffective but also dangerous and expensive.

-Mexico has a long way to bring down numbers of residents with mesothelioma and at risk of asbestos exposure.
+Mexico has a long way to go in bringing down mesothelioma rates and asbestos exposure risks.
 Until that happens, it’s important to know the risks, take safety precautions, and get the best care if diagnosed with an asbestos illness.Get Your FREE Mesothelioma Packet

 Page Written by Mary Ellen Ellis